Farida Khelfa: Career

 In 2013 Khelfa was appointed as the brand ambassador for Schiaparelli.
-Khelfa parted with the brand in 2017 stating that she needed time to focus on her own projects including filmmaking.
-However Khelfa continued to work with the brand, notably appearing on the Schiaparelli spring/summer 2020 Haute Couture runway in 2019.
+Khelfa stepped down as brand ambassador in 2017, stating that she needed time to focus on her own projects, particularly filmmaking.
+Despite this, Khelfa has continued to work with the brand, notably appearing on the Schiaparelli spring/summer 2020 Haute Couture runway in 2019.
+Most recently (as of April 2026), she worked with them in December 2024 on a photoshoot for 7 Hollywood Magazine.